co-dan/SeLoC/README.md

 weakest preconditions we used in the paper.
 Rather, in the rule `dwp-awp` (in the formalization:
-`dwp_atomic_lift_wp`) we require the expressions `e1` and `e2` to be /atomic/ and produce no forked off threads.
+`dwp_atomic_lift_wp`) we require the expressions `e1` and `e2` to be _atomic_ and produce no forked off threads.
 Then, we fall back onto the total weakest precondition from Iris.
 This allows us to reuse a lot of lemmas and tactics about total weakest preconditions from Iris.